monarch-initiative/mondo-ingest/docs/developer/add-new-source.md

 its steps and try running pieces of them to make sure they are working as expected.
 It might even be a good idea to run all of the steps, but with modifications so that you're only running it for the new ontology rather than all of them.
 For example, instead of `make slurp-all` you'd run `make slurp-*`.

+There are a few other files that will probably need to be added as well, such as `src/ontology/config/*_exclusions.tsv`.
+A full list of such things should be found in [this issue](https://github.com/monarch-initiative/mondo-ingest/issues/2).